Skip to content

 When to use it

-Few-shot prompting shines when a task is hard to describe in words but easy to show, or when you need output in a strict, consistent format.
-It generally outperforms zero-shot prompting on benchmarks, though not always — for very capable models on simple tasks, examples can add cost without improving results.
+Few-shot prompting shines when a task is hard to describe in words but easy to show, or when you need output in a strict, machine-parseable format — JSON with particular fields, a fixed labelling scheme, a house style.
+It generally outperforms zero-shot prompting on such tasks, though not always: for very capable models on simple tasks, examples add token cost and latency without improving results.
 The minimal version, supplying exactly one example, is one-shot prompting.
+The main costs are context budget — every example consumes tokens on every single call — and the risk of overfitting the model to the examples' surface quirks rather than the underlying task.
+When a task outgrows what a handful of examples can teach, the next step up is fine-tuning, which bakes the pattern into the weights and frees the context window entirely.

 In Simple Terms